 If someone is illegally on another’s property, the landowner generally owes no duty of care.
 However, they cannot intentionally endanger trespassers.

 If a minor trespasses on a property and is injured, there may be a duty owed to that child.
 The law recognizes conditions known as “attractive nuisances” on property.
 Children tend to be attracted to swimming pools, pits, trampolines, containers, and heavy equipment.
 A construction site, for example, can be an “attractive nuisance” to children, and the owner must secure anything that would invite children onto the property.

-An attorney familiar with premises liability in the area could gather the facts that can establish the status of the injured party and, therefore, the duty of care owed by the landowner.
+A Montgomery County attorney familiar with premises accidents in the area could gather the facts that can establish the status of the injured party and, therefore, the duty of care owed by the landowner.

 Like in any other personal injury lawsuit, the burden of proof in a premises liability case falls on the plaintiff seeking restitution for damages.
 In practice, this means the plaintiff must prove that the defendant property owner or manager owed them a duty of care based on their visitor status, that the defendant breached that duty through recklessly or carelessly failing to maintain their property, and that the plaintiff’s damages stemmed directly from the dangerous condition caused by the defendant’s breach of duty.